OceanOptics/Inlinino/README.md

     unzip adu_python_libusb.zip
     cp adu_python_libusb/libusb/* inlinino/ressources/libusb

-To use HydroScat, the Python `aquasense` package is needed.
+To use HydroScat, the Python `aquasense` package is required.
 See `README.md` in the [aquasense repository](https://bitbucket.csiro.au/projects/AQRS/repos/aquasense/browse) for installation after cloning https://bitbucket.csiro.au/scm/aqrs/aquasense.git.
 See also the [CSIRO aquasense record](http://hdl.handle.net/102.100.100/602807?index=1).

 Inlinino can then be started from the folder containing inlinino's source code with.

     python -m inlinino

 ### Inlinino Software
 The application is written in Python 3, on top of pySerial, numpy, and PyQt5.
 The current version works with a "classic" Graphical User Interface.
 A web interface started to be implemented and can be found in the branch `tb-app` of this repository.
-A command line interface used to be available but was not ported to version >2.0.
+A command line interface used to be available but is no longer supported (latest at v1.x).

 The code is organized in:
   + `docs`: User Documentation ([ReadTheDocs](https://inlinino.readthedocs.io/))